-The MSc/PGDip Deaf Education course at the Univeristy of Manchester is designed for both fully trained teachers who are seeking to become teachers of the deaf and for individuals who are looking to expand their research skills.
-Ryan Brewer, a current student on the course, fits in to the former category and here he gives us the lowdown on the application process, the course itself and the scholarship that made everything so much easier…
+The MSc/PGDip Deaf Education course at The University of Manchester is designed for both fully trained teachers who are seeking to become teachers of the deaf and for individuals who are looking to expand their research skills.
+Ryan Brewer, a current student on the course, fits into the former category and here he gives us the lowdown on the application process, the course itself and the scholarship that made everything so much easier…

 Life Before the Course